Garden offers now on

 Wood oil

-Penetrating deep into the wood grain to replace the essential oils lost through weathering, wood oils nourish and seal the surface protecting the timber from the inside out.
+Penetrating deep into the wood grain, exterior wood oil replaces the essential oils lost through weathering.
+It nourishes and seals the surface, protecting the timber from the inside out.

-Helping to prevent drying, warping and splitting, wood oils provide a tough, durable and waterproofing low-lustre finish.
-Choose a blend of oil and resin for improved water repellence, or enhanced UV filters for an increased shield and protection against sun damage.
+Helping to prevent drying, warping, and splitting, wood oils provide a tough, durable, and waterproofing low-lustre finish.
+Choose a blend of oil and resin for improved water repellence, or find formulas with enhanced UV filters for an increased shield and protection against sun damage.

-Oils are best applied in thin and even coats with a brush or cloth, allowing each to absorb and dry before re-applying.
+Oils are best applied in thin and even coats with a brush or cloth, and you’ll need to let each coat absorb and dry before re-applying.
 With shades and finishes available for both softwoods and hardwoods, wood oils are a great choice for decking and garden furniture.

 creativetimberuses_3.jpeg